Since we all do it so much, wouldn’t it be nice to get paid to watch movies?

 So what’s the catch?

-The biggest downside is probably that these are good for side gigs; they won’t become a full-time job.
+The biggest downside is probably that with few exceptions, most of these are only good for side gigs and can’t earn you a living by themselves.

 So without further ado, here are the best ways you can get paid to watch movies.

-2. Watch your own movies and get paid by Nielsen
+1. Watch movies you like and get paid by Nielsen

 I’ve saved the best and simplest for first.